 Below: The grape vines are in constant need of attention throughout the seasons.
 Along the Central Coast region, the warmer weather in late spring is encourages the vines to flower and produce “fruit set” – the first stage of the year’s grape clusters.

-The central living area reveals the focus of the two-bedroom, two-bath homes: simplicity, transparency, sustainability.
-Constructed with environmentally sensitive and FSC-certified materials, including cork floors, the dwellings feature site-built decks on each side.
-The uphill deck is anchored by a CorTen steel fireplace that serves as a setting for outdoor dining.
-At just one thousand square feet, the homes encourage family togetherness and easy indooroutdoor living.
+At Left: The central living area of each home truly embodies the underlying goal of these pre-fabricated modern dwellings: simplicity, transparency, and sustainability.
+Constructed with environmentally sensitive and FSC-certified materials, including cork floors, the dwellings feature site-built decks.
+The uphill deck is anchored by a core-ten steel fireplace that creates an inviting setting for outdoor dining.